Skip to main content

 • Colour - use the colour picker to set the initial colour of the map area while the map is being drawn (white by default).

-• High DPI tiles - if enabled, Alloy will request the map service to send high resolution tiles (512 x 512) if available, instead of standard resolution (256 x 256).
+• High DPI tiles - if enabled, the map service is requested to send high resolution tiles (512 x 512) if available, instead of standard resolution (256 x 256).

 • Watermark - enter text to be superimposed in the bottom-right corner of the basemap.
 To comply with the map service's licensing, it may be necessary to credit the provider here.